Loading...

 • Seminars—on the music and its context

-• Performances in Duke Chapel and Divinity School - formal and informal concerts with period instrument accompaniment
+• Performances in Duke Chapel and Divinity School—formal and informal concerts with period instrument accompaniment

-The application deadline is April 30, 2025.
+The application deadline is March 31, 2026.
 Take the next step:

-Applicants will receive their audition results starting the week of May 5.
+Applicants will receive their audition results starting the week of April 6.
 Successful applicants must submit a security deposit within ten days of an offer to secure their place.

-Philip Cave is a conductor, educator, singer, and the director of Magnificat.
+Dr. Philip Cave is a conductor, educator, singer, and the director of Magnificat.

 A chorister from the age of seven, Philip studied music at Oxford University with Simon Preston and David Wulstan, and was a founding member of the Tallis Scholars, with whom he gave over 400 performances.
 He has performed, toured and recorded with most of the UK’s leading vocal ensembles, including the Hilliard Ensemble, The Sixteen, the English Consort, the King's Consort, and with the Choirs of Christ Church, and New College, Oxford.
 He has participated in over one hundred professional CD recordings.